 Preventing Thrush in Horses - Controlling Thrush in Horses

-Of course, another aspect of treating thrush is to provide some changes in the affected horse's living arrangements.
+Another aspect of treating thrush is to provide some changes in the affected horse's living arrangements.
 Resolve to keep cleaner, drier stalls and increase your horse's exercise/turnout time.
 Better yet, try for a longer turnout in a clean field.
 Not only will these changes help clear up a case of thrush, but it will help prevent its return.
-Of course, we all would like our horses to live in a perfect world with large green pastures and a lovely, large clean stall.
-We understand that this is hard to achieve and that we are all doing our best for our horses but, these efforts are often limited.
+Naturally, we all would like our horses to live in a perfect world with large green pastures and a lovely, large clean stall.
+However, we do understand that this is often difficult to achieve and that we are all doing our best for our horses but, these efforts are often limited.